omeatai/Javascript-Tutorial/README.md

 <details>
   <summary>47.
 Breaking Long Code Lines</summary>
-For best readability, programmers often like to avoid code lines longer than 80 characters.
+For best readability, programmers often like to avoid code lines longer than 80 characters.<br>
-If a JavaScript statement does not fit on one line, the best place to break it is after an operator.
+If a JavaScript statement does not fit on one line, the best place to break it is after an operator.<br>
-You can also break up a code line within a text string with a single backslash.
+You can also break up a code line within a text string with a single backslash.<br>
-A safer way to break up a string, is to use string addition.
+A safer way to break up a string, is to use string addition.<br>

 ```js
 // document.getElementById("demo").innerHTML = "Hello " +